Bone Cancer Overview (cont.)

-A variety of imaging tests may be used to identify bone tumors, including bone cancers.
-Very early bone cancers may not be apparent on plain X-rays, but plain X-ray images may identify many tumors.
-CT scans are more precise and may be used to identify bone tumors.
-MRI scans can provide detail of the soft tissues of the body and can typically reveal whether the cancer has spread beyond the bone into nearby tissues.
+A variety of imaging tests may be used to detect bone tumors, including bone cancers.
+Very early bone cancers may or may not be apparent on plain X-rays.
+CT scans and MRI scans are more precise in defining the location of bone cancers.

-A bone scan is a test that uses radioactive material and X-rays to identify areas of rapidly growing or remodeling bone.
-This may allow the localization of tumors anywhere in the body.
+A bone scan is a test that uses radioactive material to produce images of the entire skeleton.
+This may allow the localization of bone cancer anywhere in the body.
 This test is not specific for bone cancers and can also reveal areas of inflammation as found with arthritis, fractures, and infections.

 What is the treatment for bone cancer?

-An operation to remove the tumor is the mainstay of treatment for bone cancers.
-Improved surgical techniques allow for most bone cancers to be removed without requiring amputation of an affected limb.
-Sometimes, muscles and other tissues that surround the tumor also have to be removed.
-Reconstructive surgery may be needed, in addition to tumor removal, to help maximize function of the limb.
+An operation to remove the cancer is the mainstay of treatment for bone cancers.
+Surgical techniques can remove most bone cancers without requiring amputation of the affected limb.
+Sometimes, muscles and other tissues that surround the cancer also have to be removed.
+Reconstructive surgery may be needed, in addition to cancer resection, to help maximize function of the limb.

-Ewing sarcomas that do not respond well to high dose chemotherapy may need radiation therapy and even a stem cell transplant.
-In this procedure, the patient's stem cells (blood cells that have the potential to make all the different kinds of blood cells) are harvested from the bloodstream in a way similar to a blood donation.
-After high doses of chemotherapy medications to destroy the bone marrow, the harvested stem cells are returned to the body as with a blood transfusion.
-Over the next 3 to 4 weeks, the stem cells produce new blood cells from the bone marrow.
+Ewing sarcomas that do not respond well to high-dose chemotherapy may require radiation therapy and even a stem-cell transplant.
+In this procedure, the patient's stem cells (blood cells that have the potential to develop into all the different kinds of blood cells) are harvested from the bloodstream.
+After high doses of chemotherapy medications to destroy the bone marrow, the harvested stem cells are next returned to the body, as with a blood transfusion.
+Over the next three to four weeks, the stem cells produce new blood cells from the bone marrow.